collective/Plango/README.txt

     The classic way:

         Go to the 'Site Setup' page in the Plone interface and click on the 'Add/Remove Products' link.

         Choose the product (check its checkbox) and click the 'Install' button.

         Uninstall -- This can be done from the same management screen, but only if you installed it from the quick installer.

     The Generic Setup way:

-      In the ZMI, go to 'portal_setup' and, (1) select the 'Properties' tab and choose 'DIYPloneStyle' in the popup list before clicking 'Update'.
+        In the ZMI, go to 'portal_setup' and, (1) select the 'Properties' tab and choose 'Plango' in the popup list before clicking 'Update'.
         Then (2) go to the 'Import' tab and click 'Import all steps'.

-      While adding a Plone Site to Zope (from the ZMI), you can select 'DIYPloneStyle' in the proposed Extension Profiles to have it installed automatically during the creation of the portal.
+        While adding a 'Plone Site' to Zope (from the ZMI), you can select 'Plango' in the proposed 'Extension Profiles' to have it installed automatically during the creation of the portal.

         Uninstall -- This must be done manually from the ZMI, as GenericSetup does not have an API for removing/uninstalling stuff (yet).

 Author